BREAKING

 Borderline reawakens

-make it not matter, to get by.
-If you have frequently exclaimed
+himself--or make it not matter, just to get by.

-when frustration or disappointment overtook you, you're probably
+during your life when intense frustration or disappointment

-an adult child, who's stored this pain deep inside.
+overtook you, you're probably an adult child, who's stored your

 It's

-be damaged too, and that's why this has seemed like a 'match
+that's why this has seemed like a 'match

 made in heaven' (at least, at first).